Skip to main content

 Book an appointment at the register office

-Register at the register office in the area where the person died.
+You register at the register office for the area where they died.
 In England and Wales this must be done within 5 days.
 In Scotland, within 8 days.
-You will need the MCCD, the person's full name, date of birth, last address, occupation, NHS number (if known), and marriage or civil partnership certificate (if applicable).
-The registrar will issue a green "certificate for burial or cremation" which the funeral director needs.
+Take the MCCD with you, along with their full name, date of birth, last address, occupation, NHS number (if you know it), and their marriage or civil partnership certificate if there is one.
+The registrar will give you a green "certificate for burial or cremation", which the funeral director will need.

 Order death certificate copies